documentationfor yFiles for HTML 3.0.0.1

 Note that because of its table model, class TableNodeStyle does not support style sharing among multiple group nodes.

-TableNodeStyle governs the overall rendering of a table structure.
+TableNodeStyle controls the overall rendering of a table structure.
 It uses a separate node style implementation to render the background behind all rows and columns:

 backgroundStyle